The surprise of our Canada road trip was Winnipeg. Yes, Winnipeg, you read correctly! I’ll admit I did not know much about Winnipeg before visiting.

-Visit the Assiniboine Park Zoo
+3. Visit the Assiniboine Park Zoo

 But as we humans do, we mess up the earth and now there is no (safe) place in the world anymore for many animals.
 Some have already become extinct and many are endangered.

-There is an underwater tunnel where you can see the bears and seals playing in the water (obviously not in the same tank?).
+There is an underwater tunnel where you can see the bears and seals playing in the water (obviously not in the same tank).
 Be sure to check the bison enclosure and see if you can spot Blizzard, the white bison!

-Ride the Winnipeg Trolley
+4. Ride the Winnipeg Trolley

-I love walking around a city, but sometimes there is just too much to see to be manageable on foot.
-As this was the case in Winnipeg, we hopped aboard the Winnipeg Trolley Tour.
+I love walking around a city, but there are just too many things to see in Winnipeg to cover all on foot.
+So we hopped aboard a charming orange bus trolley for a Winnipeg Trolley Tour.